luciano-fiandesio/beanborg/README.md

 TODO

+### Advanced Duplicate Detection

+Beanborg employs a simple duplicate detection method.
+When a transaction is imported into the ledger, the transaction CSV data are hashed and the hash is permanently associated to the ledger entry (using [transaction metadata](https://beancount.github.io/docs/beancount_language_syntax.html#metadata)).

+For instance, given this CSV entry:

+`2019-03-17,2019-03-18,Überweisung,nick sammy,-520,00,IT389328932723787832,Personal,E-d3be986080315683eee5efbeb297243a,Gebucht,Privat`

+The corresponding hash (`2454abe7257b2b40dfa9e5d24b6e16e7`) is attached to the ledger's entry using the `md5` key metadata.
+If we try to import the same CSV row again, the hash will collide and the transaction is rejected.

+Unfortunately, there are cases where a bank (hello German banks!) may change the data within a CSV entry after few days from the first CSV export.
+So the above CSV entry can change to:

+`2019-03-17,2019-03-18,Überweisung,Nick Sammy,-520,00,IT389328932723787832,Personal,E-d3be986080315683eee5efbeb297243a,Gebucht,Privat`

+Can you spot the difference?
+The name of the payee has changed from `nick sammy` to `Nick Sammy`.
+This throws a wrench into the wheels of the duplicate detection algorithm, because the hash of the second entry differs from the hash of the first entry.
+So, if we import this transaction again, it will not be detected as duplicated and imported into the ledger.

+To solve this problem, a secondary detection algorithm has been introduced.
+When Beanborg imports a transaction from the CSV file, it checks if an existing transaction having the same date and amount already exists in the ledger for the current account file.
+If a transaction is found in the ledger, Beanborg ask the user to confirm the import of the suspicious transaction.
+This feature can be switched off setting `advanced_duplicate_detection` to `false` in the account's configuration file.

 ### Stage 1: move bank CSV file

 Download a CSV bank file from your bank and move it to a staging area.